rianadon/CheckPCR/README.md

 Compiling / Hacking
 -------------------

+**NOTE**: These instructions have changed since I moved to typescript.
+Building the typescript files is now done with webpack (`node_modules/.bin/webpack`).
+You can use `--watch` to run incremental builds.
+Gulp is still used for all other files (icons and stylesheets).

 First of all, if you want to change anything and have that change preserved when updating, you **must** use git to clone the repository.

 Now, if you want to change anything in the extension, you have two choices.